 • Use a separate room and bathroom for sick household members (if possible).

-• ash your hands often with soap and water for at least 20 seconds, especially after blowing your nose, coughing, or sneezing; going to the bathroom; and before eating or preparing food.
+• Wash your hands often with soap and water for at least 20 seconds, especially after blowing your nose, coughing, or sneezing; going to the bathroom; and before eating or preparing food.

 • If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Always wash hands with soap and water if hands are visibly dirty.

-• Provide your sick household member with clean disposable facemasks to wear at home, if available, to help prevent spreading COVID-19 to others.
+• Provide your sick household member with clean disposable face masks to wear at home, if available, to help prevent spreading COVID-19 to others.

 • Clean the sick room and bathroom, as needed, to avoid unnecessary contact with the sick person.